huhanwj/RT-WIFI-CSI/README.md

 ### Installation of required packages
 Some packages are needed (may still have missing packages when compiling, add the missing packages yourself depending on what error you encounter)

-`sudo apt-get install build-essential bison bc flex libncurses5-dev libncursesw5-dev libssl-dev`
+`sudo apt-get install build-essential bison bc flex libncurses5-dev libncursesw5-dev libssl-dev libelf-dev`

 Then, run the following command in this folder